News

 Other car safety devices

 Other safety devices such as specialised harnesses or buckle covers may also be used to ensure the safety of your child when travelling.
 Use of these devices must also follow the above process.
-Both a GP letter of exemption and the Department of Infrastructure & Transport certification must be carried at all times when your child is being transported in the vehicle in which those devices are used.
+A GP letter of exemption must be carried at all times when your child is being transported in the vehicle in which those devices are used.

 It’s also important to note that some safety devices may also fall within the NDIS Commission’s purview of restrictive practices.
 As such, some extra protocols may need to be followed before implementing these devices in your car.